 And do you know what’s happening?
 People are starting to tune them out.

-I’m in no way implying that daily deals will be gone by the end of 2012, but if 72% of marketers have no plans on using daily deals it can’t be a good sign – especially for the smaller, home-grown options.
+I’m in no way implying that daily deals will be gone by the end of 2012, but if 72% of marketers have no plans on using daily deals, it can’t be a good sign—especially for the smaller, home-grown options.
 I’m also struck by the issues that Groupon is currently experiencing.
 It seems they just can’t get a handle on being a public company.
 They’ve gone from being a media darling to being in the hot seat in a manner of months.
 Personally, I think Google is breathing a 6 billion dollar sigh of relief that their offer to buy Groupon wasn’t accepted last year.

-Yes, the results indicated that 2% more of marketers plan on using daily deals in their marketing efforts than in 2011, but 27% still pales in comparison to the 72% that have NO intention of using it (If you’re curious as to who makes up that 72%, the vast majority of marketers that answered the survey were in companies that had 2 – 10 employees).
+Yes, the results indicated that 2% more of marketers plan on using daily deals in their marketing efforts than in 2011, but 27% still pales in comparison to the 72% that have NO intention of using it (If you’re curious as to who makes up that 72%, the vast majority of marketers who answered the survey were in companies that had 2 – 10 employees.).
 If these marketers aren’t using daily deal sites, then who’s going to keep them alive?
 Think about it, how often do you see a major brand like Pepsi or Krispy Kreme using daily deals?

-My question to you is this: Have you used daily deals in the past and do you expect to use them this year?
+My question to you is this: Have you used daily deals in the past, and do you expect to use them this year?
 Why or why not?